Denham Springs residents weigh in on better bike paths, reimagined city

 Residents made suggestions for businesses and paths they wanted to see, such as a bike route to connect the city to the Denham Springs-Walker Library on Eden Church Road.

-The LSU project is more conceptual and is expected to result in a report delivered to the city later this year.
+The LSU project is more conceptual and is expected to result in a report deliver to the city later this year.

 Landscape architecture students have been tasked with reimagining Denham Springs.
 They are producing two master plans, as well as designs for features like Spring Park and the flooded First Baptist Church, which is set to be demolished, said LSU Professor Brendan Harmon.

 Josh Black, a student in the course, showed off a project that looks at, among other things, a pathway that would connect downtown to the Amite River.
-The path would weave from the Antique District to the planned amphitheater at the flooded City Hall to Spring Park then to a beach or boat launch on the river.
+The path would weave from the Antique District to the planned amphitheater at the flooded city hall to Spring Park and then to a beach or boat launch on the river.

 Residents also played with a physical model of the Antique District on North Range Avenue.
 They rearranged cardboard pieces shaped like trees, crosswalks, planters and stop signs to demonstrate friendlier ways to lay out the district of shops and restaurants that is also a commuter thoroughfare.